How to Prepare for Life in The UK Test

 Before entering the test room, you will have an opportunity to place all of your valuables into a locker.
 Remember, you will not be allowed to take any written material, electronic devices including a mobile phone, or a wristwatch into the test room, hence it is best to leave all of your items in one of the lockers provided.

 On arrival in the test room, your ID will be checked again, and you will be seated at the computer ready to complete the LITUK.

 The test starts by providing four practice questions (it doesn’t matter if you get these wrong), after which you will complete the 24 questions provided.
 If you are unsure of an answer, the system allows you to simply flag these to be answered later in the test.
 Once completed, you will be asked to return to the waiting room.

-After a small wait, your name will be called, and you will be told if you have passed or failed.
+After a small weight, your name will be called, and you will be told if you have passed or failed.
 If you pass, you will be given a ‘pass notification letter’.
-Do keep this letter safe as you will need to provide this to the Home Office as proof that you have passed the test.
+Do keep this letter safe, as you will need to provide this to the Home Office as proof that you have passed the test.